Antipode-SOSP23/.github/profile/README.md

 ## SOSP 23

 **NOTE for AE:** In the shepherding process we were requested an additional plot.
-We are in the development process of that.
+We are in the development process of that extra result.
+When we finish we will update the `sosp23` tag.

 Here is a quick rundown on how you can obtain the main results from the SOSP23 paper.
 There are currently 3 main results that come from 3 different repos: